Aaron Rodgers Player Prop Bets for NFL Week 12 | Green Bay vs. Los Angeles 11/28/2021

 Matchup vs. Los Angeles

-- In two matchups against the Rams, Rodgers averaged 291 passing yards per game, 30.5 yards more than his over/under for Sunday.
+- In two matchups against the Rams, Rodgers averaged 291 passing yards per game, 30.5 yards higher than his over/under for Sunday.

-- Rodgers threw a touchdown pass in both of those contests against the Rams, and threw multiple TD passes against them once.
+- Rodgers threw a touchdown pass in both of those outings against the Rams, and threw multiple TD passes against them one time.

 - Note: Rodgers' stats vs. Rams date back to 2016.

-- The Rams have the NFL's 18th-ranked pass defense this season, giving up 263.3 yards per game through the air.
+- This week Rodgers will face the NFL's 18th-ranked pass defense (263.3 yards allowed per game).

-- With 12 passing TDs conceded this season, the Rams defense is ranked second in the league.
+- The Rams have allowed 12 passing TDs this year (1.2 per game), ranking them second among NFL defenses.

 Recent Performances

+- In last week's outing against the Vikings, Rodgers threw for 385 yards while completing 69.7% of his passes, while throwing four touchdowns.

-- He tacked on two carries for 21 yards, averaging 10.5 yards per carry.
+- Rodgers tacked on 21 yards on two carries, averaging 10.5 yards per carry.

+- Rodgers has put up 677 passing yards (225.7 ypg) on 46-of-70 with four touchdowns against one interception over his last three games.

 Rodgers' Green Bay Teammates